plone/training/plone_training_config/instructions.rst

         export LC_ALL=en_US.UTF-8
         export LANG=en_US.UTF-8

 Now the Zope instance we're using is running.
-You can stop the running instance anytime using :kdb:`ctrl + c`.
+You can stop the running instance anytime using :kbd:`ctrl + c`.

 If it doesn't, don't worry, your shell isn't blocked.
 Type :kbd:`reset` (even if you can't see the prompt) and press RETURN, and it should become visible again.